Mobile-Artificial-Intelligence/android_overlay/README.md

 - `screenOrientation` by default orientation is portrait.
 - `closeWhenTapBackButton` by default when user presses back button the overlay no has any action if you pass true then back button will close overlay.
 - `draggable`  by default is false therefore the overlay can´t be dragged.
-- `entryPointMethodName` by default is 'overlayPopUp' if you want you can change it
+- `entryPointMethodName` by default is 'androidOverlay' if you want you can change it

   ```dart
   await OverlayPopUp.showOverlay();